sweepglass/eurosportplayer-dl/README.md

 # eurosportplayer-dl
 Download videos of games from eurosportplayer.com

+## Required Python packages
+A python 3 interpreter is required.
+Moreover, some Python packages are required too.
+You can install them using pip:

+`pip3 install pycrypto jsonpickle`

 ## Examples
-`eurosportplayer-dl URL -u USERNAME -p PASSWORD`
+`eurosportplayer-dl --url URL -u USERNAME -p PASSWORD`

 where